-In 2018, B.Eng. in Systems Engineering (ElectroMechanical Systems) Program sought the provisional accreditation by the Engineering Accreditation Board (EAB) of IES for a term of three years for students entering the program from Academic Year 2014/2015.
+In 2018, DigiPen (Singapore)'s B.Eng. in Systems Engineering (ElectroMechanical Systems) Program sought the provisional accreditation by the Engineering Accreditation Board (EAB) of IES for a term of three years for students entering the program from Academic Year 2014/2015.
 Full accreditation will be sought in Academic Year 2020/2021 when the program has graduated two batches of students.

-2019: DigiPen (Singapore) was granted approval for its joint degree programs with Singapore Institute of Technology, Bachelor of Science in Computer Science in Real-Time Interactive Simulation and Bachelor of Science in Computer Science in Interactive Media and Game Development

-In 2021, DigiPen (Singapore) will launch the new MS in Computer Vision degree program.
+In 2019, DigiPen (Singapore) was granted approval for its joint degree programs with Singapore Institute of Technology, Bachelor of Science in Computer Science in Real-Time Interactive Simulation and Bachelor of Science in Computer Science in Interactive Media and Game Development.
+In addition, DigiPen (Singapore) was granted approval for its Master of Science in Computer Vision program.